-For more information on wire harness and hose routing, see HOSE AND WIRE ROUTING.
+For more information on wire harness and hose routing, see D.1 HOSE AND WIRE ROUTING.

-- Install the new harness from the rear of the vehicle working towards the front. - Feed front and center portion of harness between the trunk pan and tire through opening at rear of frame/fuel tank assembly. - 3.
+- Feed rear portion of new harness between left front fork and frame. - 2.
+Continue to feed rear and center portion of harness between left side of engine and frame. - 3.
 Place connectors in general location of installation. - 4.
-Secure plastic harness holder to left inside portion of frame using new plastic tree fasteners. - On XB12S be sure to route the interactive exhaust cable behind the harness strap with main harness.
+Secure plastic harness holder to left inside portion of frame using plastic tree fasteners.